siren-js/spec-extensions/README.md

 Clients can use this as a label for the radio button.
 This property MUST be a string.
-This property is OPTIONAL, but including it is RECOMMENDED to avoid "blank" radio buttons when rendering to a UI.
+This property is OPTIONAL, but including it is RECOMMENDED to avoid "blank" radio buttons in a user interface.

 #### `value`